TheNuclearNexus/mal-sports/content/posts/2025-02-15-dukes-secure-12th-odu-win.md

 * Redshirt senior ***Jamia Hazell*** has the women's record for games played with 148\.

 **Up Next**
-The James Madison Dukes (23-4, 14-0 SBC) head to Atlanta, on Wednesday, Feb 19 to face the Panthers of Georgia State (13-12, 6-7 SBC).
+The James Madison Dukes (23-4, 14-0 SBC) head to Atlanta, on Wednesday, Feb.
+19 to face the Panthers of Georgia State (13-12, 6-7 SBC).
 The game is set to start at 6:30 pm EST and will be streamed on ESPN+.